A framework for growing leaders at every level on every campus and across every department.BACKGROUND

 Every superintendent was once a principal.
 Every principal was once an assistant principal, and every assistant principal was once a teacher.
 District support roles follow a similar path to leadership where employees often start out by managing their own work, and then progress to managing others and then managing other managers and even sometimes whole departments.

 As such, strong leaders are needed at every level of the district.
-With this in mind, each of the critical competencies in the LEAD SPRING Framework is outlined into four levels of leadership, which as a whole represent the district's leadership pipeline.
+With this in mind, each of the critical competencies in the Leadership Definition framework is outlined into four levels of leadership, which as a whole represent the district's leadership pipeline.
 You can learn more by searching for your specific title or one that's like your title below.
 You can also check out the expectations for those roles that you hope to achieve one day.
 Explore below to find the one-pagers that are most relevant to you.
 You can then download and print them out for future reference.